Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery

 \section{Introduction}

-Scientists around the globe are making an effort to understand the changing climate, to find ways to mitigate the impact of associated extreme weather conditions, to protect the environment for the future generations.
-The repercussions of climate change are foreseen to amplify in the next few decades.
-Furthermore, the latest climate models underline the need for urgent mitigation~\citep{Forster_2020}. \textit{"Human activities are estimated to have caused approximately $1.0^{\circ}C$ of global warming above pre-industrial levels, with a likely range of $0.8^{\circ}C$ to $1.2^{\circ}C$.
-Global warming is likely to reach $1.5^{\circ}C$ between 2030 and 2052 if it continues to increase at the current rate"}, said the IPCC special report on impacts of global warming~\citep{IPCC_report2018}.

-Increasing temperature patterns are expected to cause decreasing trends in the lake ice formation process.
-Air temperature in the vicinity of a lake affects the ice build-up process within the lake and vice versa.
-Moreover, there are potential positive feedbacks, as frozen lakes (especially when covered with snow) have higher albedo, and thus lower absorption and evaporation~\citep{Slater_2021,Wang_2018}.

-Regional weather patterns and lake ice formation processes are inter-connected.
-Hence, monitoring the long-term LIP trends can provide integral cues on the regional and global climate.
-In addition to its usefulness for climate studies, lake ice monitoring is also crucial to organise safe transportation (especially in lakes that freeze only partially), to conserve freshwater ecology, to trigger warnings against ice shoves caused by wind during the break-up period, and for winter tourism.
+Lake ice cover is part of the essential climate variable: \emph{lakes} (\url{https://gcos.wmo.int/en/essential-climate-variables/lakes/}).
+Many studies have reported about the response of Lake Ice Phenology (LIP) to climate variations \citep{Brown_and_Duguay_2010,Duguay2006journal,Howell_2009,Kang_2012,Sharma2019_Journal_Nature_ClimateChange,SurduDuguayBrown_2014}.
+Local weather patterns and lake ice formation processes are inter-connected~\citep{Brown_and_Duguay_2010}.
+Hence, monitoring the long-term LIP trends can provide integral cues on the local and global climate.
+Increasing temperatures cause decreasing trends in the lake ice formation process.
+Air temperature in the vicinity of a lake affects the ice formation process within the lake and vice versa.
+Moreover, there are potential positive feedbacks, as frozen lakes have a higher albedo (especially when covered with snow), and thus lower absorption and evaporation~\citep{Slater_2021,Wang_2018}.
+In addition to its contribution to climate studies, lake ice monitoring is also useful to organise safe transportation, especially in lakes that freeze partially, to conserve freshwater ecosystems, to trigger warnings against ice shoves caused by wind during the break-up period, and for winter tourism~\citep{Hampton2017,Hirose2008,Knoll2019,Mullan2017}.

-In this study, we monitor the spatio-temporal extent\footnote{We measure ice cover, but not ice thickness.} of ice on lakes of the Oberengadin region in the Swiss Alps (which reliably freeze every winter) on a daily basis during the winter months, to derive the spatio-temporal extent of lake ice.
-Specifically, we estimate the four important LIP events: \textit{Freeze-Up Start (FUS), Freeze-Up End (FUE), Break-Up Start (BUS) and Break-Up End (BUE)}.
-Using these four dates, we also estimate the \textit{Complete Freeze Duration (CFD)} and \textit{Ice Coverage Duration (ICD).
+In this study, we monitor the spatio-temporal extent\footnote{We measure ice cover, but not ice thickness.} of ice on lakes of the Oberengadin region in the Swiss Alps (which reliably freeze every winter) daily over 20 winters.
+From those time series, we derive the dates of the following important LIP events: Freeze-Up Start (FUS), Freeze-Up End (FUE), Break-Up Start (BUS) and Break-Up End (BUE).
+Using these four dates, we also estimate the Complete Freeze Duration (CFD) and Ice Coverage Duration (ICD).
 For lake ice monitoring, the Global Climate Observing System (GCOS) office requirement are daily observations, and an accuracy of $\pm2$ days for the \emph{ice-on/-off} dates~(\url{https://gcos.wmo.int/en/essential-climate-variables/lakes/ecv-requirements}).